-The Hayward campus EV charging stations are located in the following parking lots: A, D, G, J, K and L. The Concord campus EV charging stations are located by the main campus entrance close to the Faculty/Staff parking lot.
+The Hayward campus EV charging stations are located in the following parking lots: A, D, G, J, K and L. The Concord Center EV charging stations are located by the main campus entrance close to the Faculty/Staff parking lot.
 A valid parking permit is required at all times when charging an electric vehicle on the CSUEB campuses.

 For map locations on where to charge on the Hayward Campus, please click here.